pabg92/pteromox/README.md

 # pteromox

-Script to build vm and install Pterodactyl Panel for rapid deployment
+Script to build networked vm in proxmox and install Pterodactyl Panel for rapid deployment